laustbn/hvsc-update-tool/README.md

 ## Outstanding issues

- + This repository currently doesn't have a license as there was none in the archive.
-Presumably it's GPL.
  + Generating a Visual Studio project from the CMake configuration should be possible but hasn't been tested.
  + The code would benefit from a rewriting and running through a formatter.
 In